 - 1. Define your message

 - 2. Define your audience

 - 3. Define the location

 - 4. Define your performance criteria

-5. Research the platform; settle on the software before planning the network, hardware or staffing a harder time being noticed, and once it is noticed it is easier to ignore on future viewings - unless there is something personally compelling about a given piece of print material, for instance, a second or third viewing might go unnoticed because the viewer subconsciously knows that he has already seen it and there is no reason to look again.
+- 5. Research the platform; settle on the software before planning the network, hardware or staffing

+- Jeff Collard, president, Omnivex Corporation a harder time being noticed, and once it is noticed it is easier to ignore on future viewings - unless there is something personally compelling about a given piece of print material, for instance, a second or third viewing might go unnoticed because the viewer subconsciously knows that he has already seen it and there is no reason to look again.